 How do you use leg cables at the gym?

-When you’re looking to train the four major muscle groups in the legs, you should include squats, deadlifts, lunges, calf raises, and hip extensions.
-These four main exercises will target your quads, hamstrings, calves, and glutes.
-Choose 4-5 exercises from the above listed and train each and every muscle group of the lower body.
+When training the four major muscle groups in the legs, you should include squats, deadlifts, lunges, calf raises, and hip extensions.

 Takeaways